 Of the meanings listed above, the following seem particularly unlikely to allow removal of the apostrophe ending:

 – CHARACTERISTIC-HOLDER (C): The apostrophe ending usually seems necessary if the first noun represents an individual person or thing, like Gandhi’s or the garden’s.
-If, on the other hand, the first noun represents a group or general concept, then an apostrophe ending becomes more optional.
+If, on the other hand, the first noun represents a group or general concept, then an apostrophe ending becomes more optional (though still not common).
 Non-apostrophe equivalents involving first nouns of this kind in the list above are the water boiling point, iron density and garden beauty.

 – AUTHOR (F).
 The only time when the apostrophe seems droppable is when the author is responsible for a group of offerings, as in Shakespeare’s play/plays (we can say a/the Shakespeare play and Shakespeare plays).
 In contrast, Archimedes’ Principle, Pythagoras’ Theorem, Halley’s Comet and Down’s Syndrome appear likely to keep their apostrophe endings (especially the last).

 – BENEFICIARY (G).
 Again, the apostrophe ending usually seems necessary.
 The only example above where it is optional is the visitors’ entrance, the alternative being a/the visitor entrance.

 – ACCOMPANIMENT (H).
 Most but not all expressions in this category appear not to have an optional apostrophe ending – we cannot say *the Mandela wife, *The Colosseum fame or *woman rights.
 The exceptions seem to involve first nouns that are not human and lack a capital letter (see 62.
 Choices with Capital Letters).
 Two such expressions in the list above are the earth’s history (allows earth history) and a plant’s environment (a/the plant environment).